dustming/basinmaker/docs/installation.rst

     * Please download the test data and scripts from `here <https://github.com/dustming/RoutingTool/wiki/Files/test.zip>`_. and unzip it to a folder, the path of this folder will refer as path_test_data in following section.
 Then
     * run basinmaker.sh
+    * Please ignore following output messages

-    * PyTables is not installed.
+        PyTables is not installed.
 No support for HDF output.
-    * SQLalchemy is not installed.
+        SQLalchemy is not installed.
 No support for SQL output.
-    * Warnings
+        Warnings

     .. code-block::